 GEF Private Areas – Conserving biodiversity and rural landscapes

 In 2010, the Convention on Biological Diversity established 20 Aichi Biodiversity Targets (CBD 2010).
-Many of these targets depend on actions that extend to the formal protected areas under the responsibility of governments, civil society or indigenous people.
-Brazil is one of the most biodiverse countries and has one of the highest rates of carbon sequestration in the world, which causes it to have a crucial role on biodiversity conservation and provision of ecosystem services.
-Since approximately 53% of the remnant native vegetation cover in Brazil is in private land, the country has the potential of leading initiatives of conversation and sustainable management in such areas, potentially assisting to achieve the Aichi Biodiversity Targets.
+Many of these targets depend on actions that go beyond establishing formal protected areas under the responsibility of governments, civil society or indigenous people.
+Brazil is one of the most biodiverse countries and has one of the highest rates of carbon sequestration in the world, which gives it a crucial role on biodiversity conservation and the provision of ecosystem services.
+As approximately 53% of the remnant native vegetation cover in Brazil is in private lands, the country has the potential to lead initiatives of conversation and sustainable management in such areas, potentially assisting others to achieve the Aichi Biodiversity Targets.

 Thus, in order to increase sustainable management, contribute to the conservation of this wealth and to the provision of ecosystem services in private areas in Brazil, the International Institute for Sustainability (IIS ) and the Ministry of the Environment (MMA), sponsored by the Global Environment Facility (GEF) and support from the UN Environment Program, launched the Project GEF Private Areas – Conserving Biodiversity and Rural Landscapes.

-The project is divided into three components, listed below with its specific benefits:
+The project is divided into three components, listed below with their specific benefits:

 The second component aims to establish an agreement with forest sector companies to improve the conservation of biodiversity and the recovery of native vegetation in their areas.
-Some of the advantages would be the dissemination of the importance of the forest sector’s areas for the conservation of biodiversity and the improvement in the decision-making processes in priority areas for recovery that are managed by forest sector companies.
+Some of the advantages would be raising awareness regarding the importance of the forest sector’s areas for the conservation of biodiversity and the improvement in decision-making processes in priority areas for recovery that are managed by forest sector companies.